 - PACS basics

-You will have the opportunity to teach Mayo Clinic School of Medicine students and visiting students from other medical schools through daily clinical work and formal didactic lectures.
+You have the opportunity to teach students from Mayo Clinic School of Medicine and visiting students from other medical schools through daily clinical work and formal didactic lectures.

 To ensure that you acquire adequate knowledge and develop the appropriate technical skills to meet program expectations, your performance is monitored carefully during the Radiology Informatics Fellowship.
 You are formally evaluated by your supervising faculty members on a regular basis and meet with the program director to review these evaluations.
 In addition, you regularly evaluate the faculty to confirm that your educational needs are being met.